n7tae/smart-group-server/README.md

 ```
 sudo apt-get install libconfig++-dev
 ```
 Change to the smart-group-server directory and type `make`.
 This should make the executable, `sgs` without errors or warnings.
-By default, you will have a group server that can link groups to X-Reflectors.
-To link to DCS reflectors (or for no linking) modify the `Makefile` before you make.
-If you change you mind about linking, do a `make clean` before you do another make.
+By default, you will have a group server that can link groups to X-Reflectors or DCS-Reflectors.
+Of course you can declare an unlinked channel by simply not defining a *reflector* parameter for that channel.

 ## Configuring